KxSystems/docs/docs/ml/automl/adv/params.md

 By default the feature extraction functions applied for any FRESH based problem are all those contained in `.ml.fresh.params`.
 This incorporates approximately 60 functions.
 A user who wishes to augment these functions or choose a subsection therein contained, can do so as seen in the below example.

 **Normal**
-By default feature extraction in the case of Normal feature extraction procedures is the decomposistion of time/date types into their component parts, this can be augmented by a user to add new functionality.
+By default, feature extraction in the case of Normal feature extraction procedures is the decomposistion of time/date types into their component parts, this can be augmented by a user to add new functionality.
 Functions supported are any that take as input a simple table and return a simple table.

 ```q
 q)uval:100?50